30-Year-Old Linebacker – San Francisco 49ers

 Desmond Bishop Contract Information:

-Re-signed with the Cardinals in October of 2014.
+Agreed to a contract with the 49ers in December of 2014.

 Bishop re-signed with the Cardinals on Wednesday, Yahoo!
 Sports reports.

 To instantly reveal our fantasy analysis of every player – including Desmond Bishop – simply subscribe now.